Braves vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have gone 8-4 in games they were favored on the moneyline (winning 66.7% of those games).
+- The Braves have won 69.2% of the games this season when they were the moneyline favorite (9-4).

-- Atlanta has a 6-2 record (winning 75% of its games) when it has played as moneyline favorites of -145 or shorter.
+- In games it has played as moneyline favorites with odds of -160 or shorter, Atlanta has a 5-1 record (winning 83.3% of its games).

-- The Braves have an implied moneyline win probability of 59.2% in this matchup.
+- Based on this matchup's moneyline, the Braves have an implied win probability of 61.5%.

-- Atlanta has played in 14 games with set over/under, and have combined with opponents to go over the total eight times (8-6-0).
+- Atlanta has had an over/under set by bookmakers 15 times, and have combined with opponents to go over the total in nine of those games (9-6-0).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.